+Simply generating data won't create value by itself.
+Rather, it should be regarded as an enabler that makes existing business models more efficient and allows innovative ones to emerge.
+This can then bring value to the system through the effective use of the information.
 Digitalisation has the potential to transform the energy system, the way the sector operates and how it interacts with other sectors (e.g. transport, heat, etc.).

-NRAs have a broad range of responsibilities, with their primary duty being to ensure well-functioning markets in order to protect consumers.
+NRAs have a broad range of responsibilities, with their primary duty being to ensure wellfunctioning markets in order to protect consumers.
 As such, in considering the implications of digitalisation for the energy system, the NRAs' objective is to enable the benefits to consumers and to protect them against risks.

 The purpose of this chapter is to consider the potential value proposition of digitalisation of the energy system for consumers.
 It does this by considering:

-- Firstly, the implications of digitalisation for the energy system; and - Secondly, the value propositions of digitalisation for energy consumers.
+- Firstly, the impacts of digitalisation for the business models in the energy sector; and - Secondly, the value propositions of digitalisation for energy consumers.